-Also, even if you’re a producer, a great programmer, turn off your electronic devices at times and take rest.
+Also, even if you’re a producer, a great programmer, turn off your electronic devices at times and take some rest.
 When you come back to work after the break, you will feel a lot more productive as well as creative.

 I’m neither a doctor nor a medical person.
 But I just wanted to share these tips to help you as far as I can.
 I’m not an expert in health.
 But, I want to tell you these things from the perspective of a regular person, a programmer like you.

 Feel free to correct me if I’m wrong.
 If you got some value from this article, let me know in the comments section down below.
 Also, type in your queries and doubts.
 I would be happy to respond.